 I recently met a Big Pharma representative who held an intriguing role.
 Her task was to encourage the R&D teams in her huge global organization to take more risks!

 With my Finnish perspective this reminded me of Nokia and its rapid fall from its years as the leading mobile phone giant.
-Researchers have suggested that one of Nokia’s biggest problems in its days of glory was that it become generally risk averse.
+Researchers have suggested that one of Nokia’s biggest problems in its days of glory was that it became generally risk averse.
 Management was overly confident in Nokia’s position as a leader, which promoted a culture that discouraged risk-taking.
 Individual employees would not gain much by taking on innovative high-risk projects whereas failure could jeopardize their career development.

 Maybe the senior management of this Big Pharma had read something on Nokia.
 I considered the ‘Risk Promotion Manager’ position (which wasn’t her real title) highly innovative per se, and very welcome too.
 I would actually claim that several Big Pharma companies suffer from the Nokia syndrome.
 They have strong products often protected by good IPR; they invest heavily in R&D; they promise that their future breakthroughs will change the way people live.
 But if you look at their pipelines: Aren’t they just repeating what they have done successfully for the past 50 years and not realizing how dramatically the world has changed?